wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 ## Installing with Wabbajack:

+### Step 0:

+Create a new folder named 'F4EE' anywhere outside of Program Files.
+Then, download Wabbajack and select Fallout 4 Enhanced Edition from the list of modlists shown, and install it.

 ### Step 1:

 After it finishes, go to your install folder, and open up the 'Game Folder Files' and Copy these all into your Fallout 4 Directory.

 ### Step 2:

-Download the latest ENB files from here.
+Download the latest ENB files from [here](http://enbdev.com/download_mod_fallout4.htm).
 In the archive you download, go into the folder ‘Wrapper Version’ and copy only d3d11.dll and d3dcompiler_46e.dll to your Fallout 4 directory.

 ### Step 3: